buape/buape-com/content/pages/terms.md

 ---
 title: Terms of Service
-description: "Effective Date: September 20, 2025"
+description: "Effective Date: October 17, 2025"
 ---

 This document applies to all services hosted and managed by Buape Studios LLC, included, but not limited to: